 Sussmann took the data to the FBI in September 2016 hoping to trigger an investigation into Trump and his campaign.
 The existence of an FBI investigation would then be used by the Clinton campaign as a media kill shot against Trump in the final weeks of the 2016 election.

 The scheme didn’t work as planned, and Trump went on to win the election.
-But this setback didn’t put the brakes on an operation that had now turned into an effort to hobble Trump’s presidency.
+But this setback didn’t put the brakes on an operation that turned into an effort to hobble Trump’s presidency.
 In February 2017, after Trump was inaugurated, Sussmann took the same data trails to the CIA.

 Durham has now disclosed that the CIA immediately knew that both data trails were fake, finding that they were not “technically plausible,” that they didn’t “withstand technical scrutiny,” that they “contained gaps,” that they conflicted with themselves, and that they were “user-created” and not machine- or tool-generated.

-The data provided by Sussmann consisted of alleged internet lookups between the Trump Organization and Alfa Bank as well as alleged use of a Russian-made YotaPhone in Trump’s vicinity at Trump Tower, near a Trump interview in Michigan, and near the White House after he was elected president.
+The data provided by Sussmann consisted of alleged internet lookups between the Trump Organization and Alfa Bank as well as the alleged use of a Russian-made YotaPhone in Trump’s vicinity at Trump Tower, near a Trump interview in Michigan, and near the White House after he was elected president.

 The fact that the phone data was highly questionable was obvious from the start.
 Sussmann alleged there were only a dozen such phones in the United States, claiming that they weren’t publicly available but were sometimes gifted by Russian government officials.
 However, that information was false.
 YotaPhones were officially launched in the United States in 2014.
 And, as Durham notes, between 2014 and 2017, there were millions of lookups of YotaPhones that originated with U.S.-based internet addresses.